How to Install Python on CentOS 8

 Python is one of the most popular programming languages in the world.
 With its simple and easy to learn syntax, Python is a popular choice for beginners and experienced developers.

 Unlike other Linux distributions, Python is not installed by default on CentOS 8.

-As you already know, there are two Python versions that are being actively developed.
-While Python 2 is well-supported and active, Python 3 is considered to be the present and future of the language.
+As you already know, there are two Python versions.
+Python 2 support ends in 2020.
+Python 3 is the present and future of the language.